grncdr/web-pockets/built-in-values.md

 ### `request`

-The "raw" `IncomingMessage` from Node.
+The `IncomingMessage` object from Node.

 ### `response`